Rail District & Frisco Square

 Along Main Street, between the Dallas North Tollway and Preston Road, you'll find some of the most unique shopping and dining experiences in the metroplex.
-Be sure to make time to explore this area, because a visit to Frisco isn’t complete without a stop in Historic Downtown Frisco or at Frisco Square.
+Be sure to make time to explore this area, because a visit to Frisco isn’t complete without a stop in The Rail District or at Frisco Square.

-To view a complete list of shops in Historic Downtown Frisco and in Frisco Square below.
+View a complete list of shops in The Rail District and in Frisco Square below.